Real estate comps: How to find them

-What are real estate comps?
+What are real estate comparables (comps)?

 Some of the key factors that are generally considered when identifying comps include:

 - Size or square footage

-- Style and age of the property
+- Property style and age

-- Home improvements or amenities
+- Home improvements, renovations or amenities

-How to find comps for your home
+How to find comps

 1. Understand your home’s specs